n6ai/minze/docs/api/index.md

 ### options

-Indevidual components can be customized by declaring an options property.
-All currently available options are listed in the example below.
+Individual components can be customized by declaring an options property.
+All currently available options are listed in the example below with their **default values**.

 - **Property**